-For quick editing of photos in Resize, select your image in Lightroom, go to the Photo menu and select the Edit In submenu and choose ON1 Resize 2017 from the menu.
+For quick editing of photos in Resize, select your image in Lightroom, go to the Photo menu and select the Edit In submenu and choose ON1 Resize Standalone 2019.
+The editing conditions when using Photo > Edit in are the same as those when you use the File > Plug-In Extras.
+Any layered files created via this method will be flattened when you quit Resize.

-File Creation Characteristics When Using Edit In...
+File Creation Characteristics When Using Edit In

 When you use the Photo > Edit In submenu, Lightroom will ask you each time how you wish to edit the selected image.
-You have three editing options-Edit a Copy with Lightroom Adjustments, which makes a copy of the file that includes any edits you have made in the photo; Edit a Copy, which copies the original photo without any changes made in Lightroom; or Edit Original, which is not available if the photo being sent to ON1 Resize is a Raw file.
+You have three editing options-Edit a Copy with Lightroom Adjustments, which makes a copy of the file that includes any edits you have made in the photo; Edit a Copy, which copies the original photo without any changes made in Lightroom; or Edit Original, which is not available if the photo being sent to ON1 Photo is a raw file.